Jeffrey A. Goldstein, MD, FACS, FAOA

 Immediate past president

-Dr. Goldstein is Chief of Spine Service and Director of Spine Fellowship NYU Langone Medical Center Department of Orthopedics and Clinical Professor of Orthopedic Surgery NYU School of Medicine.
+Dr. Goldstein is Chief of the Spine Service and Director of Spine Fellowship at NYU Langone Health Department of Orthopedics.
+He is a Clinical Professor of Orthopedic Surgery & Neurosurgery at NYU Grossman School of Medicine.

 Dr. Goldstein is currently involved in several clinical trials.
 He has distinguished himself as a researcher and innovator and has authored book chapters and presented numerous articles globally which are published in national and international scientific journals.
-He was the recipient of the Leon L. Wiltse Award for the Best Overall Paper at the International Society for the Advancement of Spine Surgery (ISASS) meeting in 2009.
-He serves on the editorial and advisory boards of The Spine Journal, the ISASS scientific journal The International Journal of Spine Surgery, and the reviewer board for Spine.
-He has also instructed other surgeons globally on disc replacement surgery and minimally invasive techniques.
+He was a recipient of the Leon L. Wiltse Award for the Best Overall Paper at the International Society for the Advancement of Spine Surgery (ISASS).
+He serves on the editorial and advisory boards of several peer reviewed journals.
+He has instructed other surgeons globally on disc replacement surgery, robotic spine surgery and minimally invasive techniques.
 Dr. Goldstein is involved in the research and development of biomedical materials and devices.
 He also serves in an advisory capacity to the news media and several medically oriented companies.

 He is board certified in Orthopaedic Surgery and a Fellow of both the American Academy of Orthopaedic Surgeons and the American College of Surgeons.
 Dr. Goldstein is a member of the International Society for the Advancement of Spine Surgery, the North American Spine Society, the Cervical Spine Research Society, the International Society for Study of the Lumbar Spine, the Scoliosis Research Society, the American Orthopaedic Association, and the Lumbar Spine Research Society.